getsentry/sentry-docs/docs/learn/rollups.rst

 To work around these the Sentry protocol supports a ``fingerprint`` attribute.

-In supported clients, this attribute can be passed with the event information, and should be an array of strings:
+In supported SDKs, this attribute can be passed with the event information, and should be an array of strings:

 .. code-block:: javascript